YarosShemet/yarosshemet.github.io/README.md

 # yarosshemet.github.io
-Yaraslau Shemet - project portfolio
+Yaraslau Shemet - project portfolio - Python for ML and Data Science Course and basic exercises in PyCharm